britsja/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 To provide transparency, the stats page shows the tickets completed in the previous month and the feature currently being worked on based on the votes it received.

+The deployed project can be accessed on heroku at the following link: <a href="https://extremewall.herokuapp.com">https://extremewall.herokuapp.com</a>

+#

 ### **Table of Contents**